syncfusion-content/javascript-docs/js/ReportDesigner/Create-Parameter/Create-Parameter.md

 ## To display the parameter in design area

-You can prefer to display the parameters in a textbox placed anywhere in the design area for sharing the information of parameter choosen.
+You can prefer to display the parameters in a textbox placed anywhere in the design area for sharing the information of parameter chosen.

 The parameter can be placed easily in design area using below steps: